Exopandora/WorldHandler/README.md

 # Installation #
 Download World Handler or build from source

+## Prerequisites ##

 1. Make sure Minecraft Forge is installed

+## Installer ##

+1. Run WorldHandler-[VERSION]-UNIVERSAL.jar
+2. Select your minecraft directory
+3. Click Install

+## Manual ##

-2. Navigate to "%appdata%\.minecraft\mods"
+2. Navigate to "..\.minecraft\mods"
 3. Copy the WorldHandler-[VERSION]-UNIVERSAL.jar
-4. Edit your profile
+4. Follow the steps below

+## Launcher Settings ##

-5. Select Forge as your profile
+1. Select Forge as your profile
-6. Run Minecraft
+2. Launch Minecraft
+3. Join a world or server
-7. Press 'V' to open the World Handler
+4. Press 'V' to open the World Handler

 Source is provided **AS IS**